 - 16/8 Method: involves restricting your meals to an 8-hour window each day (e.g. 12pm – 8pm) and fasting for 16 hours.

 - Eat-Stop-Eat: involves fasting for 24 hours, once or twice a week.

-Does intermittent fasting cause weight loss?
+Does intermittent fasting result in weight loss?

-Yes (usually).
+It’s likely, but not definite.
 Before you jump to conclusions and join the intermittent fasting bandwagon – it’s important to understand why.

 The reason people who fast intermittently will usually lose weight is because they are eating less kilojoules than they were before – not because of the fasting per se.
 In fact, this is why most ‘diets’ (regardless of the rules/restrictions) will cause weight loss – because the total amount you are eating is less than before.
 The research so far has not found that fasting increases metabolism or improves food choices – so the question is – can you really sustain yourself for a long period of time on this diet (we couldn’t!).
 Therefore, while it may cause short-term weight loss, as with most diets, in the long term it is unlikely to be an effective weight loss strategy.

 What you eat still plays a massive impact as well.
 If you fast but are living on poor quality food then you may find weight loss does not occur.